samjones00/docs/docs/_documentation/templates-corefx.md

 #### No Meta data packages

-Also you'll miss out on some niceties like the [Microsoft.AspNetCore.App](https://www.nuget.org/packages/Microsoft.AspNetCore.App) meta-package reference, as a result we recommend starting from one of our [ASP.NET Core Framework project Templates](https://github.com/NetFrameworkCoreTemplates) which as a convention all have the `-corefx` suffix:
+Ultimately you'll miss out on some niceties like the [Microsoft.AspNetCore.App](https://www.nuget.org/packages/Microsoft.AspNetCore.App) meta-package reference, as a result we recommend starting from one of our [ASP.NET Core Framework project Templates](https://github.com/NetFrameworkCoreTemplates) which as a convention all have the `-corefx` suffix:

 <table class="table table-bordered">